San Francisco: Indigenous history

-The earliest archaeological evidence of human habitation of the territory of the city of San Francisco dates to 3000 BC.
-The Yelamu group of the Ohlone people resided in a few small villages when an overland Spanish exploration party (led by Don Gaspar de Portolá) arrived on November 2, 1769, the first documented European visit to San Francisco Bay.
+The earliest archeological evidence of human habitation in the area that is now known as San Francisco dates to 3000 BCE.
+The Yelamu group of the Ramaytush people lived in a few small villages when an overland Spanish exploration party arrived on November 2, 1769, the first documented European visit to San Francisco Bay.
+The Ohlone name for San Francisco was Ahwaste, meaning "place at the bay".
+The arrival of Spanish colonists, and the establishment of their Mission system, marked the beginning of the assimilation of the Ramaytush people and the decline of their language and culture.